Skip to main content

 After you’ve worked here for 2 years you can apply for residence as long as your job:

-• was on the Long Term Skill Shortage List when you applied for your visa, or
+• was on the Long Term Skill Shortage List or the Green List when you applied for your visa, or

 Work based on your talents